google-deepmind/mujoco/doc/XMLreference.rst

    faces at large angles relative to the average normal are excluded from the average.
 In this way, sharp edges (as in cube edges) are not smoothed.

+.. _asset-mesh-maxhullvert:

+:at:`maxhullvert`: :at-val:`int, "-1"`
+   Maximum number of vertices in a mesh's convex hull.
+Currently this is implemented by asking qhull `to teminate <http://www.qhull.org/html/qh-optt.htm#TAn>`__ after :at:`maxhullvert` vertices.
+The default value of -1 means "unlimited".
+Positive values must be larger than 3.

 .. _asset-mesh-vertex:

 :at:`vertex`: :at-val:`real(3*nvert), optional`